ibm-cloud-docs/power-iaas/getting-started-with-spp.md

 {:add-spp-inside-spp-pg}

 An SPP can be added as a member to an existing pool placement group if the host of the SPP follows the affinity policy of the group.
-If the PG policy is set to **Same server** (affinity), then all SPP that are added as a member of the placement group must reside on the same host.
+If the PG policy is set to **Same server** (affinity), then all SPPs that are added as a member of the placement group must stay on the same host.
 If the PG policy is set to **Different server** (anti-affinity), then the SPP is deployed on a different host than all the other group members.

-Perform the following steps to add an SPP inside the SPP PG:
+Add an SPP inside the SPP PG with the following steps:

 1. Go to **Shared processor pools** in the {{site.data.keyword.powerSys_notm}} user interface under **Compute**.
 2. Click **Pool placement groups** tab.